- Latin America

 On the majority of our trail rides you ride with a herd of loose horses; sometimes you will ride behind or in front of the herd and on others you are given the opportunity to join in with the guides to keep the herd moving.
 All these spare horses get ridden at some point during the day and you might change horses two or three times each day.
 Although we aren’t supposed to, we all ended up with favourites; the guides know this and will try to give you the opportunity to ride your favourite, especially on the last day.

 On some centre based rides you ride and lead a spare horse to swap onto later in the day.

 Riding with a hand horse.

 There really is an option for everyone in Iceland!
-Experienced riders looking for a real back to basics adventure may like to consider the Kjolur ride or one of the longer Sheep Round Ups.
+Experienced riders looking for a real back to basics adventure may like to consider the Kjolur ride, the Kings Trail or one of the longer Sheep Round Ups.
 If you prefer more comfortable accommodation on the trail then take a look at the Highland Trails.
 If you just can’t decide, the Highland Adventures offer a healthy mix of comfort with a night or two in a mountian cabin in the highlands.

 There are also options for less experienced riders on some of the Highland Trails such as the Golden Circle ride in the famous hot springs area of Geysir and the Golden Waterfall of Gullfoss.